Ever feel like you're doing too much manual work? Wish you could have monday.com take steps for you without learning to code first? You're in luck!

 - Edit an automation

-To edit the way you've configured your automation, click on the three dot menu and press "Edit Automation" as below.
-Clicking on this will open up the automation editor where you can reconfigure your recipe as you wish!
+To edit the way you've configured your automation recipe, click on the three dot menu and press "Edit Automation" as below.
+Clicking on this will open up the automation editor where you can add or remove conditions and actions, or reconfigure your recipe as you wish!

 - Duplicate an automation

 You can also choose to duplicate an automation from the same three-dot menu by pressing on "Duplicate Automation"!
 Clicking on this will open up the automation editor where you can edit the automation if you wish.
 To complete the duplication, make sure to select on the blue "Create Automation" button and you'll be good to go!

 - Save an automation recipe as a template

 You can save your own custom recipe as a template and make it available for anyone to use in your monday.com account.
 To do so, click on the three-dot menu to the right of the automation, select "Save as a template", give it a name and click "Create Template" to save it!

 Should you wish to delete an automation recipe, you can also do so from the same menu by clicking on "Delete Automation" and then "Delete Permanently".

 The below column types are currently not supported in the "notify" field of a notification automation: